joonsunn/my-VM-setup/proxmox-experience.md

 Need to have access to both client and server to establish connection, because need to type in PIN at server side to pair the devices for connection.

 Full desktop is piped through.
 Since no new session is started, no problem with virGL.

+If got problem establishing connection, might have to open ports on server side.
+Required ports are shown in Web UI -> Advanced.